The Militia General: Philemon Dickinson

 Militia General

-In May of 1778, he was tested as the New Jersey militia commander when his men fended off an attack on Trenton by British forces under Major John Maitland.
-The clash presaged the British “retrograde” from the occupied American capital.
-His mettle was soon tested once more.
-Washington dispatched him and his militia to disrupt and interdict the British column when the British commander, Sir Henry Clinton, ordered a retreat from Philadelphia.
-The bulk of the British Army had to march across the Jerseys to reach the safety of the highlands and the transports back to New York.
-Dickinson’s 800 men stayed ahead of the advancing column, felling trees and destroying bridges to slow its movement for Washington to attack it from the rear at the battle of Monmouth on 28 June.
+In May 1778, he proved his skill as the New Jersey militia commander when his men repelled an attack on Trenton by British forces under Major John Maitland.
+The battle foreshadowed the British “retrograde” from the occupied American capital.
+His courage was tested again shortly after.
+Washington sent him and his militia to disrupt and block the British column when Sir Henry Clinton ordered a retreat from Philadelphia.

 The Jersey militia slowed the retrograde of the British Army leading to the American attack at Monmouth |